itszn/usc-multiplayer-server/docs/source/gameplay.rst

     float gauge
     int comboState // 2 = puc, 1 = uc, 0 = normal
-    ScoreReplay[] scoreReplays //Array of previous scores for the current song
+    ScoreReplay[] scoreReplays //Array of previous scores for the current song CritLine critLine // info about crit line and everything attached to it

 Example: